UnconnectedBedna/shrink-backup/README.md

 10. Checks if `boot` partition exists, if true, checks `fstab` and creates directory on `root` and mounts accordingly from loop.
 11. Uses `rsync` to sync filesystems.
 12. Tries to create autoresize scripts if not disabled with `-e`.
-13. Unounts and removes temp directory and file (file created for rsync log output).
+13. Unmounts and removes temp directory and file (file created for rsync log output).

 Added space is added on top of `df` reported "used space", not the size of the partition.
 Added space is in MiB, so if you want to add 1G, add 1024.